0ui/elm-task-parallel/README.md

 typically have to

 - Batch task commands together
+- Handle each task's error case
 - Handle each task's success case
-- Handle each task's error case
-- Check if each one is finished every time an individual task finishes
+- Check if every other task is finished every time an individual task finishes

 This library is designed to do that for you.